Coyotes vs. Sharks: Betting Trends, Odds, Advanced Stats

 Coyotes Advanced Stats

-- The average amount of goals in the Coyotes' past 10 games is 0.2 more than the over/under of 6 set for this game.
+- The Coyotes and their opponents have averaged 6.2 goals combined in their past 10 games, 0.2 more than the over/under of 6 in this matchup.

-- In their past 10 games, the Coyotes are scoring 0.2 more goals per game than their season-long average.
+- In their past 10 games, the Coyotes' goals per game average is 0.5 lower than their season-long average.

-- The Coyotes rank 13th in total goals against, conceding 3.1 goals per game (86 total) in league play.
+- The Coyotes rank 11th in total goals against, allowing 2.9 goals per game (89 total) in NHL action.

 Watch the NHL on Max with the B/R Sports Add-On